antideo/PHP-Email-Validation-and-IP-Health-Check/README.md

 ```

 ## Get email address info
 Query any email address and get its SPAM & SCAM scores.
-You will also be able to determine if given email is comming from free provider like Yahoo and GMAIL, or is part of disposable/temporary email addres network/providers.
+You will also be able to determine if given email is comming from free provider like Yahoo and GMAIL, or is part of disposable/temporary email address networks and providers.

 More details: [Email endpoint](http://antideo.com/documentation/#email-address-queries)